Tokyo University of the Arts Admissions > MEXT Scholarship students

 To those who wish to apply to one of the graduate programs offered by Tokyo University of the Arts as a MEXT scholarship student recommended by a Japanese embassy:

 In order to apply to a graduate program offered by Tokyo University of the Arts under the category of MEXT scholarship student, you must have been selected as a preliminary candidate by the Japanese embassy or consulate general in your country.
 Make sure that you submit the digital file (PDF) of your completed application form and supporting documents by e-mail.

-If you need to turn in any material that cannot be sent via email, please contact the International Affairs Division in advance at the email address provided in Section 2.
+If you need to turn in any material that cannot be sent via email, please contact the Student Affairs Division, International Exchange Section in advance at the email address provided in Section 2.

 Applications submitted after the designated deadline will not be accepted.

 【Note】 Please inquire how to apply for the MEXT scholarship students of the Japanese embassy/consulate general in your country.
 The university can’t answer inquiries about the applications or deadline of application for the first selection since the Japanese embassy/consulate general conducts it.